spec-first/connexion/docs/index.rst

 * Response serialization
 * Response validation
 * A Swagger UI console with live documentation and 'try it out' feature

-You are free to describe your REST API with as much detail as you want and Connexion will guarantee that it works as you specified.

 Why Connexion?
 --------------